Large crowds enjoy Batavia Farmers Market, a 30-year summer tradition

 Rick Clark, owner of Great Baked Pies in Huntley

-Each Saturday the farmers market features one local nonprofit.
-The Batavia Plain Dirt Gardeners was featured June 29.
+Each Saturday, the farmers market features a local nonprofit.
+The Batavia Plain Dirt Gardeners were featured June 29.

-Organization President Doris Trout invited guests to buy tickets for the upcoming 2024 Garden Walk on July 13 to tour seven beautiful gardens and the Batavia Wildflower Sanctuary along the riverwalk peninsula that the group maintains year-round.
+Organization president Doris Trout invited guests to buy tickets for the 2024 Garden Walk on July 13 to tour seven beautiful gardens and the Batavia Wildflower Sanctuary along the riverwalk peninsula that the group maintains year-round.
 Tickets are available at bataviaplaindirtgardeners.org.

-“We promote a love of sustainable gardening and the natural world through education and volunteerism,” said Trout.
+“We promote a love of sustainable gardening and the natural world through education and volunteerism,” Trout said.
 “It’s fun to feel part of the community.
-People often focus on big world issues, but it’s your own backyard and your community where you can truly make a large difference.
+People often focus on big-world issues, but it’s your own backyard and your community where you can truly make a large difference.
 Working together creates a nice impact on the environment and nurtures the sense of a caring community.”

 Creek Side Market Garden sells fresh farm produce at the Batavia Farmers' Market on June 29, 2024.